 Sexy Wild Man Hot Process Soap...A Recipe

-Here is another of my hot process soap recipes!
+I love making Hot Process soap because guess what?
+You can use it pretty much right away!
+Like...the next day!
+It doesn't require the curing time that cold process soap takes.
 I'm not going to go into a great deal of detail, because you can find a complete picture tutorial on making hot process soap in my article HERE.

 Ingredients for Sexy Wild Man Hot Process Soap: